Mechanics of Advancement: In Venturing

 The four areas of emphasis in Venturing are described as the ALPS model:

 Adventure.
-Mentoring, leading, and participating in crew-led adventures.
+Mentoring, leading, and participating in crew-led activities.

 Leadership.
-Ongoing leadership development through training, mentoring, and hands-on leadership.
+Ongoing development through training, mentoring, and hands-on experience in leading others.

 Service.
 Leading and participating in community service.